Erosion & Sediment Control

 What is a Land-disturbing Activity?

-In Roanoke County, an approved erosion and sediment control plan is required for any land-disturbing activity that exceeds 2,500 square feet of land disturbance.
+In Roanoke County, an approved Erosion and Sediment Control (ESC) plan, or a signed Agreement-in-lieu-of an Erosion & Sediment Control Plan, and an ESC Permit are required for any land-disturbing activity that exceeds 2,500 square feet of land disturbance.

 Land-disturbing activity means any man-made change to the land surface that may result in soil erosion from water or wind and the movement of sediments into state waters or onto lands in the Commonwealth, including, but not limited to: clearing, grading, excavating, transporting, and filling of land, except that the term shall not include: